briossant/AgentPimentBleu/README.md

    - Visit [Google AI Studio](https://ai.google.dev/) and sign up or log in
    - Create an API key from the API section

+> **Note**: If an invalid API key is provided, the agent will immediately stop processing and display an appropriate error message.
+This prevents wasting time on scans that would fail due to authentication issues.

 2. **Configure the API Key** (choose one method):

    a. **Using the UI input box**: